cs4804-24c/final/README.md

 Application and Experiment Ideas:

-I think for the sake of time we should implement an experiment that has a similar structure to Cleveland-McGill and asks a similar question.
-I read through the medical/hospital visualization papers; I couldn't piece together a clear idea for an experiment we could do based on those experiments specifically.
 A good goal for us can be to have the web application built by mid-Sunday 2/11 (which should be doable), and then conduct the necessary experiments the following week and write up the README with the master csv file attached.

 Application: